kowalczyk-krzysztof/Marketplace/readme.md

-# Marketplace API PROD
+# Marketplace API

 My first API.
-Trying out many different things to make sure I understand Express and mongoose properly.
+Trying out many different things to make sure I understand Express and mongoDB properly.

+NOTE: Registering as ADMIN is not possible.
+ADMIN role has to be manually given from inside database.

 ## Indices